Guide

 - CLI:

-npm install -g foglift-scan;--jsonoutput, non-zero exit on score regression - MCP server — first-party, production-maintained
+npm install -g foglift-scan;--jsonoutput and--thresholdfor CI gates - MCP server: first-party, production-maintained

 - Webhooks for score-change and citation-change events